ahuyn/anomaly-ballistics/README.md

 - `description` (looks for `inv_name_descr`)
 - `cost`
 - `impair`

+`inv_name_short` needs to be specified in weapon_ammo to show on weapon tooltip.

+`inv_name` needs to be specified in weapon_ammo to show on world model mouse over.

 Properties passed on hit such as k_hit and k_ap can be overridden at your discretion.
 Do note that weapon_ammo provided k_ap also provides a level of cover and body penetration that this script does not mimic.